Greek bailout wish-list sets up showdown with Europe

 The government will also seek to extend the payment of unemployment benefits to two years from one, to offer benefits to the self-employed without work and to limit public sector lay-offs, the official told Reuters.
 Lenders want the public sector payroll cut by 150,000, mainly through retirements.

-Greece faces running out of cash next month without the next instalment of funding, which must be approved by "troika" officials from the European Commission, European Central Bank and International Monetary Fund.
+Greece faces running out of cash next month without the next installment of funding, which must be approved by "troika" officials from the European Commission, European Central Bank and International Monetary Fund.

 European Commission President Jose Manuel Barroso said the troika would visit Athens in the next few days "to exchange views with the new government and to begin to assess what has been done and what still needs to be done".